 We ensure that every child has access to a broad, balanced and supportive curriculum.
 Through this we are able to give our pupils a range of opportunities and experiences to grow and develop academically, physically socially and morally.

 All National Curriculum subjects are carefully planned and structured to ensure progression across both units of work and across year groups or key stages.
-We are committed to providing a curriculum that develops pupils’ knowledge, skills and understanding as they grow and move through our school.
-We aim to tailor our curriculum to fulfil every child’s potential.
+It is rooted, and has grown from, a solid agreement between all subject leaders about the knowledge and skills that our pupils will need in order to ensure that they develop resilience; growing and developing academically, physically, socially and morally.
+We aim to tailor our curriculum to fulfil every child’s potential, taking into account (and adapting our curriculum) to incorporate local events and exhibitions.
 Through a curriculum that is both stimulating and challenging, we develop curiosity about the world around them and enable children to grow and develop; becoming independent, active learners.

 Children’s progress is carefully monitored through appropriate assessment and, where children are found to need additional support, we have a variety of interventions to help them.

-A range of after school activities and additional experiences such as; fieldwork, educational visits and visitors to school, ensure that both enjoyment and learning are enhanced.
+A range of after school activities and additional experiences such as; fieldwork, educational visits and visitors to school, ensure that both enjoyment and learning are enhanced – helping to engender an appreciation of human creativity and achievement.

 Our staff at Smithdown Primary School work hard to create a stimulating and progressive curriculum that meets the needs of all of our pupils.